hamrhein/bloom_graph/README.md

 A bloom graph is used to represent clusters of genes, where a cluster is represented by a central node whose neighbors are members of the cluster.
+The central node size is determined by the cluster size.
 Edge thickness represents log10 cluster confidence in the input matrix.
 Nodes can belong to two or more clusters.

 ## Requirements